danielbibit/danielbibit.github.io/_posts/2021-07-22-nas-migration.md

 # Future
 I'm pretty happy with the system now, and anything that I would wanna change, its going to be pretty easy from here.
-Migrate from dockert to podman, or look into kubernetes, isolate the hard drives in a machine separete from the containers, move the home assistant to a NUC, so many cool things to do.
+Migrate from docker to podman, or look into kubernetes, isolate the hard drives in a machine separete from the containers, move the home assistant to a NUC, so many cool things to do.